-- At the time of transpiration, the water from the intercellular spaces diffuses into the sub-stomatal cavity in the form of water vapours.
+- At the time of transpiration, water from the intercellular spaces diffuses into the sub-stomatal cavity in the form of water vapours.

 Factors Affecting Transpiration in Plants

-Stomata: These are the pores found on the leaf surface, which are surrounded by guard cells, promotes the process of gaseous exchange.
-The guard cell allows the exchange of gases by its opening and closing activity and controls the water flow during transpiration.
-Higher the number of leaf, higher the number of stomata and thus, higher will be the rate of transpiration.
+Stomata: These are the pores found on the leaf surface and surrounded by the guard cells.
+It promotes gaseous exchange.
+A guard cell allows the exchange of gases by its opening and closing activity and controls the water flow during transpiration.
+The greater number of leaves results in a higher number of stomata, thereby facilitating a high transpiration rate.

-It includes the environmental factors like relative humidity, light, temperature etc. which can affect the driving force of the water loss.
+It includes environmental factors like relative humidity, light, temperature etc. which can affect the driving force of the water loss.

 Wind: It can affect the rate of transpiration by eliminating or reducing the boundary layer surrounding the leaf surface.
 Wind increases the transpiration or water loss from the leaf surface to the atmosphere.
-As it reduces the boundary layer the movement of water to condense with the atmosphere becomes shorter.
+As it reduces the boundary layer, the movement of water to condense with the atmosphere becomes shorter.

 We can understand the concept of transpiration by performing a simple experiment by taking a well-potted plant.
 To prevent water evaporation, cover the plant with a polythene sheath and tie it with a rope.